Minnesota Correctional Facility – Shakopee

 The Minnesota Correctional Facility – Shakopee (MCF-SHK) is a women-only state prison in Minnesota, USA.

 Constructed in 1986 and located in Shakopee, Scott County, it is Minnesota's only facility for housing female offenders.

 MCF-SHK is home to 500+ women of all five custody levels.
 The Facility consists of ten buildings, including six inmate living areas (including a chemical dependency treatment unit, parenting unit and education unit), a mental health unit and a segregation facility, an industries building, and administration and engineering related buildings.

 The prison previously had no perimeter fence or wall, only a hedge surrounding the property until 2016.
 This was after a bonding bill passed by the legislature of Minnesota in 2014 allowing for the erection of a twelve foot fence to surround the prison.
 Despite previously having no fence or wall only eight prisoners have been able to escape but all were later caught.

 MCF-SHK is home to a chemical dependency treatment unit, a program that promotes and teaches good parenting skills, and was formerly home to a work-release style program for women.
 Cosmetology, office support classes, as well as several college courses are also offered to the women.
-MCF-SHK also has a service dog training program where women train dogs to become service dogs.